gep13/gep13/input/blog/calgary-zoo.md

 Title: Calgary Zoo
 Published: 31/5/2008
 Tags:
-- Calgary
+- calgary
-- Photos
+- photos
-- Zoo
+- zoo
 ---

 Today I visited the Calgary Zoo.
 Really enjoyed myself there!!
 Must have spent about 5 hours just wandering round the place trying to see all the animals.